tehhi42/jetthoughts.github.io/_posts/2013-09-26-capistrano-3-passing-parameters-to-your-task.markdown

 category: Tech
 ---

 The new way of passing parameters in Capistrano v3 is use same solution as Rake (in some order capistrano 3 totally based on Rake).
-A little example:

-Lets create task to run any specific rake task with options:
+A little example, lets create a task to run any specific rake task with options:

 {% highlight ruby linenos=table %}
 namespace :rake do